zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades-settings.md

 }
 ```

-<a name="settings-tags-and-rbac"></a>
+<a name="blade-settings-tags-and-rbac"></a>
 #### Tags and RBAC

-Tags and role-based access (RBAC) for users are the most common settings
+Tags and role-based access (RBAC) for users are the most common settings.
 Although the Portal does not automatically add Tags, it is extremely easy to opt in if your resource supports tagging.
-To opt in set the following in the options parameter of the super call to the SettingsList viewmodel.
+To opt in for tags, set the following in the **options** parameter of the **super** method of the **SettingsList** ViewModel, as in the following example.

-For more information about tags, see [./portalfx-tags](./portalfx-tags) and [https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-using-tags](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-using-tags).

 ```ts
 export class SettingListPartViewModel extends MsPortalFx.ViewModels.Parts.SettingList.ViewModelV2 {